Safeguarding and Privacy at Emmanuel

 The parish of Surbiton Hill with Emmanuel Tolworth takes the safeguarding and care of children and vulnerable adults very seriously.
 Please read on to know more about Safeguarding at Emmanuel Church.

 Back in 2009, the Emmanuel Church PCC adopted the Diocese of Southwark’s A Safe Church, which is a safeguarding policy or more specifically, policies, procedures and guidelines for safeguarding both children and adults who may be vulnerable and responding to Domestic Abuse.

 In 2017 the House of Bishops (Church of England) document ‘A Safer Church’ was published and then in 2018 significant amendments were made in line with a number of new and revised policies from the House of Bishops and the National Safeguarding Team and to reflect changes in wider safeguarding procedure and legislation.
-A copy of the Diocesan policy “A Safe Church” is available from the church office and can also be found here.
+A copy of the Diocesan policy “A Safer Church” is available from the church office and can also be found here.

 Jesus talked of the kingdom of God belonging to children; he gave them status, time and respect.
 Jesus also showed himself to be compassionately on the side of those without power, reaching across social barriers with the inclusive love of God.

 A Christian approach to safeguarding children, vulnerable adults and those in abusive relationships therefore asks all, both individuals and communities to create a safe environment for them, to act promptly on any complaints made, to care for those who have been abused in the past, and to minister appropriately to those who have abused.
 Teresa Cooper and Andrew Langford are Emmanuel Church’s Parish Safeguarding Officers (PSO).
 In this role, some of their main responsibilities are:

 - to develop and regularly review the Diocesan policies, procedures and good practice guidelines in relation to ‘A Safer Church’